vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ## Creating the input files

 The inputs needed for this POC are:
-* Historical data - in this case for the interest rate swaps, 3M USD / Libor fixings
+* Historical data - in this case for the interest rate swaps, 3M USD / Libor fixings e.g. from here: https://fred.stlouisfed.org/series/USD3MTD156N
-* Future LIBOR curves for USD and EUR (in this case out to 2070)
+* Future LIBOR swap curves for USD and EUR (in this case out to 2070)
 * The list of instruments

 If you are adjusting the files here or developing your own, you will need to formats dates as YYYY-MM-DD otherwise QuantLib won`t be able to parse the data.